RosemisChef/fun-and-interactive-python-for-clowns/README.md

 ## Background (the boring part)
 ###  A crash course in APIs
 An API is a way of talking to a website with code.
-API's work kind of like filling out a form and handing it to someone.
-Imagine filling out a form to order 20 bananas:
-- You write down that you want 20 bananas, sign your name, and staple a $50 bill to the center of the form
-- You hand the form to the banana dealer
-- They read the form, validate your signature/money, and go into the back room
-- The dealer brings back 20 bananas, subtracts 20 from their banana inventory sheet, and adds $50 to their revenue sheet

-API's are about filling out forms (some simple, some complicated) to give websites information or get information out of them.
+You can think of APIs as filling out forms (some simple, some complicated) to give websites information or get information out of them.
 We are going to use a Youtube API to request information about livestream chat from Youtube.
 Luckily a lot of the hard parts are already handled for us.

 Youtube has 2 API's (that we care about):
 1) [The Public API](https://developers.google.com/youtube/v3/live/docs/liveChatMessages) - This is the API you are supposed to use, but it has limits on how many requests you can make and is generally complicated to set up